 Shae’s studio is in Woodstock, Georgia, at 246 Creekstone Ridge within the offices of Advanced Pain and Spine Center.
 Please enter at the main entrance of 246 Creekstone Ridge through the greater wellness office.
 The sign is at the 248 please do not be confused by this.

-If you have questions or need additional information, please call: 404-518-5913 or use our Contact Form!
+Please note that due to high demand, I am booked out months in advanced.
+If you have questions or need additional information, please call: 404-518-5913 !